 The Texas Supreme Court approved amendments to Rules 103 and 536(a) of the Texas Rules of Civil.
 The procedure, effective July 1, 2005, governs the statewide certification of process servers.
 The Court also issued a companion order to establish the framework for certification of those approved to serve process under the revised rules, approve certain existing civil process service courses, and establish the board’s framework to approve additional courses.
 The Court also approved a companion order that establishes the Process Server Review Board membership and an order appointing Mr. Carl Weeks as Chair.

 Texas Rules of Civil Procedure Rule 6.
 Suits Commenced on Sunday

 No civil suit shall be commenced nor process issued or served on Sunday, except in cases of injunction, attachment, garnishment, sequestration, or distress proceedings, provided that citation by a publication published on Sunday shall be valid.

 (Amended Oct.
 3, 1972, eff.
 Feb.
 1, 1973.)

-The style of all writs and process shall be “The State of Texas;” and unless otherwise specially provided by law or these rules, every such writ and process shall be directed to any sheriff or any constable within the State of Texas, shall be made returnable on Monday next after the expiration of twenty days from the date of service thereof, and shall be dated and attested by the clerk with the seal of the court impressed thereon.
+The style of all writs and processes shall be “The State of Texas.”
+Unless otherwise specially provided by law or these rules, every such writ and process shall be directed to any sheriff or any constable within the State of Texas, shall be made returnable on Monday next after the expiration of twenty days from the date of service thereof, and shall be dated and attested by the clerk with the seal of the court impressed thereon.
 The date of issuance shall be noted thereon.

-Every officer or authorized person shall endorse all process and precepts coming to his hand the day and hour on which he received them, how he executed them, and the time and place the process was served and shall sign the returns officially.
+Every officer or authorized person shall endorse all processes and precepts coming to his hand, the day and hour he received them, how he executed them, and the time and place the process was served.
+He shall sign the returns officially.